Rudy Lai

 2 updates

-Merck entered strategic collaborations including with Boston Consulting Group for generative AI, and partnered with AI-focused biotech Biolojic Design to apply AI-driven drug discovery engines for developing novel oncology and immunology therapeutics valued at $376 million.
+Merck entered a strategic collaboration with Boston Consulting Group to leverage generative AI and also partnered with AI-focused biotech Biolojic Design to accelerate the development of oncology and immunology therapeutics using AI-driven drug discovery engines.

 2024 Q1